700 Children's® – A Blog by Pediatric Experts

 Nationwide Children's Hospital Medical Professional

-Vidya T. Raman, MD, is a pediatric anesthesiologist at Nationwide Children's Hospital and a Clinical Assistant Professor of Anesthesiology at The Ohio State University College of Medicine.
+Giorgio Veneziano, MD, FAAP, is the medical director of the Comprehensive Pain Services at Nationwide Children’s Hospital and Associate Professor of Clinical Anesthesiology and Pain Medicine at The Ohio State University College of Medicine.

 All Topics